closeio/making.close.com/_posts/2023-09-25-picking-mobile-app-technology/index.md

 Again, this isn't a good metric by itself, but it can tell us some useful
 things:

-- If engineers like working with a technology it's more likely that the pros outweigh the cons
+- if engineers like working with a technology it's more likely that the pros outweigh the cons
 - engineers are more likely to write libraries and resources (tutorials, blog posts, etc.) for things that are fun to work with